We’ve seen that Rye code can consist of literal values, for example:

 ; fruits: 133

-You will se why later, but Rye also has set-words that take value from the left.
+You will see why later, but Rye also has set-words that take a value from the left.

 "Jim" :name